pip-services/pip-services/usage/Configuration.md

 ## <a name="discovery"></a> Discovery

+Service discovery allows to register microservice endpoints in remote discovery service and then resolve them for connecting clients.
+That mechanism becomes critical for large-scale systems to implement client discovery mechanisms.

 TBD...

 ## <a name="config"></a> Config

 In certain situations is it better to keep component configurations in centralized configuration repository and retrieve the latest configuration during microservice bootstrap process. **Config** section is optional.
-It may contain configuration of **ConfigReader** component.
-It reads configuration from the external repository.
+It may contain configuration of a **ConfigReader** component to retrieve configuration from the external repository.

 The configuration is located in configuration repository by unique key.
 After retrival, it is added (or replaces) the initial configuration and bootstrap process continues.